penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/ipmi.md

 cannot be queried manually, Zabbix will not be able to retrieve it either.

-When these practices are followed, IPMI provides stable and useful visibility into hardware health — even if it shows its age in other areas.
+When these practices are followed, IPMI provides stable and useful visibility into hardware health, even if it shows its age in other areas.

 ---